Teaching Ambassador Fellowship

 4. Can I apply if I'm not a U.S. Citizen?

-In order to serve in a position with the U.S. government, you must be a citizen of the United States; therefore you must be a citizen by the application receipt deadline to be eligible for the program.TOP
+In order to serve in a position with the U.S. government, you must be a citizen of the United States or a permanent resident.TOP

 5. Why is this only open to teachers/instructional specialists in preschool-12th grade?

 We understand that those in different educational positions -- such as school counselors, administrators, or those in higher education -- have important experiences and perspectives to share on education.
 However, this program is designed to highlight the views and concerns of currently practicing teachers whose working environment is significantly shaped by federal elementary and secondary education policy.
+If you are a current principal, you may be interested in our Principal Ambassador Fellowship program.
 If you do not meet the criteria for these positions and are interested in other employment opportunities with the U.S. Department of Education, you may visit EDHIRES to search current job openings.TOP

 6. I am a [fill-in-the-blank] teacher.
 Am I eligible?